-- 1.1 Dundee City Council's decision in 2010 to relocate the Eastern Primary School presents an opportunity to promote the re-use of this site, which includes the category A-listed former school building in the popular residential area of Broughty Ferry. - 1.2 This Site Planning Brief has been prepared as supplementary planning guidance to the Dundee Local Plan Review 2005.
-This Brief provides the planning parameters to ensure successful comprehensive quality redevelopment of the site by promoting the re-use of the existing buildings and identifying an area within the site for new development.
+- 1.1 Dundee City Council's decision in 2010 to relocate the Eastern Primary School presents an opportunity to promote the re-use of this site, which includes the category A-listed former school building, in the popular residential area of Broughty Ferry. - 1.2 This Site Planning Brief has been prepared as supplementary planning guidance to the Dundee Local Plan Review 2005.
+This Brief provides the planning parameters to ensure successful comprehensive quality redevelopment of the site by promoting the re-use of the existing buildings for mainstream housing and identifying an area within the site for a new housing development.